Home Care 101

 PROS: On-demand caregivers, no limit to the number of hours of care given, good for maintaining quality of life in the long term

-CONS: Not covered by insurance, higher out of pocket expense
+CONS: Not covered by insurance, higher out-of-pocket expenses

 Private duty home care companies can provide care under two different business models: a referral agency or an employment agency.